MullenProgramming/Flutter/SimplyToDo/readme.md

 Give it a download and enjoy! :)

+## NOTE!
+I forgot to add the lib folder, so the pubspec.yaml file and assets folder are one level above the rest of the folders/files.

 ### Structure
 This app utilizes the MVC (Model-View-Controller) pattern, with a utility folder for routing and common values.